 What you get is three different textures of chocolate, chopped, grated and chocolate chips which make these so much better than plain chocolate chip cookies.
 Don’t leave off the flaky sea salt on top, salt and chocolate are the perfect combination.

-Don’t have time to make cookies, then try some of these delicious favorites
+Don’t feel like cookies, try some of these favorite dessert recipes

 - Chocolate caramel bark won’t take long to make